ainsleyrutterford/Hackintosh/README.md

 - The firmware drivers and kexts I chose are available in the [EFI](EFI) directory.
 - Used a prebuilt SSDT-EC-USBX but created the rest myself using [SSDTTime](https://github.com/corpnewt/SSDTTime).
 - Followed the [Comet Lake Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#starting-point) to edit the `config.plist`.
-Used [ProperTree](https://github.com/corpnewt/ProperTree) to edit the plist and [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate the SMBIOS data.
 - In order for audio to work, the `layout-id` of `PciRoot(0x0)/Pci(0x1F,0x3)` must be set to `0B000000` as mentioned [here](https://www.reddit.com/r/hackintosh/comments/i3pega/z490_itx_guide/) and [here](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-AsRock-Z490-Phantom-ITX-TB3).

 ### BIOS Settings

-Followed [Chris Schmock's settings](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-AsRock-Z490-Phantom-ITX-TB3) almost exactly.
-I ended up updating my BIOS to [1.50](https://www.asrock.com/mb/Intel/Z490%20Phantom%20Gaming-ITXTB3/index.asp#BIOS) using the Windows easy installation process, as I was having troubles with booting into the USB (but it turned out I had put the `EFI` directory in the wrong place, so the update was unnecesasry).
-I later updated to 1.60 to use a 6900 XT.
+Updated the BIOS to [1.60](https://www.asrock.com/mb/Intel/Z490%20Phantom%20Gaming-ITXTB3/index.asp#BIOS) using the Windows easy installation process to enable the use of a 6900 XT.
 Since you can only download the 1.60 ROM (and not the Windows easy install program), I copied the `Z49PGIX1.60` file to the same directory as the `ASROM.exe` file (from the 1.50 download) and changed the target ROM file to `Z49PGIX1.60` in `ASROM.ini`.

 ### Installation